 This is one of the most portable and of the best kerosene heater for home use.
 It comes with a compact size, but that does not make any less capable of meeting your heating needs.
 It will output an overwhelming 10,000 BTUs of heat that will supply all your large rooms with just the right amount of heat you need.

 It comes with a 1.2-gallon fuel tank that allows you to run it for over 14 hours without necessarily refueling it.
 Doesn’t that qualify this heater as a highly convenient model you’ll need for your home?

 Now, I’ve already told you always to ensure you empty your kerosene heater before moving or storing it.
 The emptying task has been made easy by a siphon pump that lets you completely and conveniently empty it.
 Use the included 4 C batteries fort his operation.

-Other features that make the heater incredibly easy to use include the automatic ignition
+Other features that make the heater incredibly easy to use include the automatic ignition and flame adjuster.

 Your safety is guaranteed when using this heater.
 You can easily tell this by looking at the built-in safety features like automatic shut-off which puts off your heater in case it gets too hot or gets tipped off.
 At the front part of the heater, you can spot the safety protection guard that further enhances your safety.

 - Safety features: auto shut-off, safety protected guard, and tip over switch

 - Comes with a siphon pump and 4 c batteries

 - 1.2-gallon fuel capacity; can heat up to 14 hour